Can I Put Essential Oils On Dryer Balls?

 How to Use Essential Oils on Dryer Balls for Healthier, Fresher Laundry

 They may leave your laundry smelling fresh, but they’re often loaded with synthetic fragrances and chemicals that can be harmful to your health.
 Want a cleaner, healthier alternative?
-Enter: essential oils on dryer balls!
+Enter: essential oils for the fresh scent!

 This simple swap not only freshens up your laundry but also helps reduce drying time and gives you control over the scents you use. 💧✨